mharen/mharen.github.io/blog/2009/2009-08-two-cents-on-healthcare.md

 title: Two Cents on Healthcare
 ---

-<p>I’m not prepared to tackle the healthcare debate on this blog just yet.
+I’m not prepared to tackle the healthcare debate on this blog just yet.
 I have very strong feelings on the matter—so much so that I’m not sure where to start.
 I’m swirling from thought to thought unsure of how to begin writing.
 It’s a feeling similar to what I experience after a house move where I just walk around in circles unsure of how or what to start unpacking.
-So I’ll be brief. </p>
+So I’ll be brief.

-<p><strong>I fully support dramatic health care reform.
-I don’t know what the right solution is but what <a href="http://www.photius.com/rankings/healthranks.html">we’re doing now</a> isn’t it.</strong></p>
+<strong>I fully support dramatic health care reform.
+I don’t know what the right solution is but what <a href="http://www.photius.com/rankings/healthranks.html">we’re doing now</a> isn’t it.</strong>

-<p>Feel free to post comment with questions, clarifications, etc. but please keep it civil.
-This is likely to be the first of many short blurbs on the topic.</p>
+Feel free to post comment with questions, clarifications, etc. but please keep it civil.
+This is likely to be the first of many short blurbs on the topic.

 ---